oliver-veal/robotics-coursework/docs/source/index.rst

 ========================================================

 We are the BROBOTICISTS and this is our journey.
+We have decided to create a Readthedocs page for our coursework submissions instead of a Google Drive document.
+This way this documentation can be used for teaching ROS at any point in the future, as well as integrated code blocks and interactive videos.

 .. warning::

-    For best UI experience, please use the web_ version of the documentation as opposed to the PDF version.
+    For an epic ROS gamer UI experience, please use the web_ version instead of the PDF.
+Thanks!

 .. _web: https://robotics-coursework-de3.readthedocs.io/en/latest/#